According to Safe Work Australia, approx.182 Australian workers suffer disabling injuries and approx. 56 workers die at work every year.

 - No not cover power cords with rugs or mats as this can cause wear on the equipment and create a potential tripping hazard.

 - Do not piggyback off double adaptors or powerboards.

 - Do not use electrical equipment when your hands are wet or the equipment is wet.

-- Only use equipment that is correctly grounded or double insulated.
+- All equipment used needs to be correctly grounded or double insulated.

 - Reduce your use of extension cords, do not plug two extension cords together.

 Every workplace should be a safe place for its employees to work, assessing, protecting and removing risks and hazards regularly.
 A great first step is to employ a professional test and tag team to ensure your workplace is free of electrical hazards and dangers.

 Call us now on 1300 303 759 or simply write us an email, we are happy to answer any questions you may have about the testing and tagging requirements.